juice-shop/pwning-juice-shop/appendix/solutions.md

    ![XSS request in PostMan](img/xss3_postman.png)
 4. Visit http://localhost:3000/#/search.
-5. An alert box with the text "XSS" should appear.
+5. An alert box with the text "xss" should appear.

    ![XSS alert box](img/xss3_alert.png)
 6. Close this box.
 Notice the product row which has a frame border in the description in the _All Products_ table
 7. Click the "eye"-button next to that row.
-8. Another alert box with the text "XSS" should appear.
+8. Another alert box with the text "xss" should appear.
 After closing it the actual details dialog pops up showing the same frame border.

    ![After closing the XSS alert box in product details](img/xss3_product-modal_alert.png)